wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/creating-custom-policies.rst

     - The context of a content check is limited to a **line**.
     - Content checks are case-sensitive.
     - It is **mandatory** to respect the spaces around the ``->`` and ``compare`` separators.
-    - If the **target** of a rule that checks for contents does not exist, the result will be **non-applicable** as it could not be checked.
+    - If the **target** of a rule that checks for contents does not exist, the result will be **Not applicable** as it could not be checked.

 Content check operator results can be negated by adding a ``!`` before then, for example: